-As a global company, we operate in many different energy and renewables markets, so opportunities for using renewable energy vary greatly from country to country and even within regions.
+As a global company, we operate in many different energy and renewables markets.
+Opportunities for using renewable energy vary greatly from country to country and even within regions.
 Additionally, for TJX, onsite, renewable electricity-generation opportunities are limited as we typically do not build or own our stores.
 We have regional strategies to support our efforts, and subject matter experts review opportunities, deal structures, and procurement strategies that are currently available in their local marketplaces.
 They continue to evaluate alternative energy solutions and purchasing opportunities for our facilities, taking into account the economic and operational feasibility of projects.
 Some examples of our current sourcing strategies include:

-In 2017, we purchased more than 195 million kilowatt-hours of renewable energy in total, sourced from a variety of technologies.
+In 2018, we purchased nearly 320 million kilowatt-hours of renewable energy in total, sourced from a variety of technologies.
 This is nearly 65% more than the amount of renewable energy sourced in the previous year and reflects our Company’s increasing commitment to renewable energy overall.
-In the U.S. and Canada, our approach to renewable energy includes installing solar panels on select buildings, contracting with utilities for renewables, and purchasing renewable energy credits from national new renewable facilities.
-Our renewable energy projects and purchases in 2017 enabled us to reduce our Scope 2 market-based GHG inventory by nearly 58,500 metric tons of CO2e, which is estimated to have reduced our aggregate emissions for our 2017 market-based GHG inventory by almost 7.5%.
+In the U.S. and Canada, our approach to renewable energy includes installing solar panels on select buildings, contracting with utilities for renewables, and purchasing renewable energy credits from national, new-renewable facilities.
+Our renewable energy strategies and low-carbon energy purchases in 2018 enabled us to reduce our Scope 2 market-based GHG inventory by more than 150,000 metric tons of CO2e, more than double the emissions reduction impacts from the previous year.

 TJX leases the vast majority of its stores, which limits our ability to generate renewable electricity on a broader scale.
 However, we have found opportunities in our distribution centers, which we own, and where market conditions and landlord partnerships enable projects.
 In the U.S., specific efforts include solar panels installed on the roofs of select stores in New Jersey, Connecticut, New York, Massachusetts, and California and distribution centers in Arizona, Connecticut, and Nevada.
-We have also designed the roofs on our new distribution centers to accommodate solar panels and have evaluated the potential for solar panel installations at distribution centers and home offices.
+We have also designed the roofs on our new distribution centers to accommodate solar panels and have evaluated the potential for future use of solar panel installations at distribution centers and home offices.
 We believe these efforts position us well to expand our solar projects where it makes sense for the business in the future.
 In 2017, we were proud to go live with two new solar panel installations on our Arizona distribution centers, including the largest solar panel installation in TJX history.

-In Canada, in 2017, we purchased renewable energy credits enabling the reduction of close to 75% of our electricity-related emissions and, for the first time, we have purchased carbon offsets to cover its remaining operational emissions, including Scope 1 and Scope 3 emissions3 (from business travel and waste), as well as Scope 2 emissions not covered by renewable energy purchases.
-For our offset purchase, we chose a VCS-certified project known as the Darkwoods Forest Carbon Project, located in southeastern British Columbia, which provides multiple conservation benefits, including protecting over 250,000 acres of forest and ensuring that natural habitats for wildlife are not disrupted.
+For the 2018 GHG inventory, TJX Canada purchased carbon offsets to cover its remaining operational emissions, including Scope 1 and Scope 3 emissions3 (from business travel and waste), as well as Scope 2 emissions not covered by renewable energy purchases.
+For our offset purchase, we chose a VCS-certified4 project known as the Darkwoods Forest Carbon Project, located in southeastern British Columbia.
+The project provides multiple conservation benefits, including protecting over 250,000 acres of forest and ensuring that natural habitats for wildlife are not disrupted.